dlai0001/la-sails-meetup-game/README.md

       ## ember MVC client to connect to our SailsJS backend.
       $> bower install ember-data-sails-adapter --save

+  (Note: in theory, when things are fixed that adapter should work.
+I did a bit of hacking to get real time updates working smoothly, https://github.com/dlai0001/ember-data-sails-adapter )

 12. Edit the `Brockfile.js` to include the Ember-Sails adapter.